LibCrowds/libcrowds/docs/configuration/libcrowds.md

 ### Optional Settings

-The following settings, which are commented out in the template, can be added to enable additional functionality on the platform.
+The following can be added to enable additional functionality.

 ### analytics